atishbhu/Namaste-React-bootcam001/sessiono2/notes/day2notes.md

 # Day 02

 ### NPM:-
+It is the default package manager for the JavaScript runtime environment Node.js.

+npm is used to manage packages (libraries, tools, and frameworks) that are published on the npm registry.
+Developers can use npm to install packages, update packages, and uninstall packages from their projects. npm also allows developers to manage dependencies between packages, by creating a package.json file that lists the required packages and their versions.

+npm provides a command-line interface (CLI) that can be used to interact with the package registry and manage packages.
+Some common npm commands include:

+- npm init: initializes a new Node.js project and creates a package.json file.
+- npm install <package>: installs a package and its dependencies.
+- npm update: updates all packages in the current project to the latest version.
+- npm uninstall <package>: uninstalls a package and its dependencies.
+- npm search <keyword>: searches the npm registry for packages containing the given keyword.
+- npm is widely used by JavaScript developers and has become the de facto standard for managing packages in Node.js projects.
 - npm is package manager for node js. npm has two things
     1):- CLI is for downloading package using commond line